-Council will install and maintain a framework of internal controls over procurement processes that will ensure:
+The Council will install and maintain a framework of internal controls over procurement processes that will ensure:

-- a) More than one person is involved in and responsible for, each procurement transaction. - b) Transparency in the procurement process. - c) A clearly documented audit trail exists for procurement activities and functions. - d) Appropriate authorisations are obtained and documented; further to this:-
+- a) More than one person is involved in and responsible for, each procurement transaction. - b) Transparency in the procurement process. - c) A clearly documented audit trail exists for procurement activities and functions. - d) Appropriate authorisations are obtained and documented. - e) Systems are in place for appropriate monitoring and performance measurement. - f) Maintain all records relevant to administering this Policy in accordance with the Public Records Act 1973 (Vic).